aws-samples/non-profit-blockchain/new-member/README.md

 Then upgrade the new chaincode on the channel.
 Upgrading chaincode is very similar to instantiating, and should take around 30 seconds to complete as Fabric creates a new Docker chaincode container, installs the chaincode, and calls the 'init' function.
 Keep this in mind when you design your own chaincode: the 'init' function is going to run each time the chaincode is upgraded, so don't make the mistake you see in the fabric-samples where the state is initialised in the ‘init’ function.
 This results in the current world state being reset to the values defined in the ‘init’ function each time the chaincode is upgraded.
 Best practice for Fabric is to have a separate function to initialise the state, and only call this once, during chaincode instantiation.

 Before running this, change the members in your endorsement policy to match your own member IDs.
-You can find the member IDs for both Account A and Account B in the Amazon Managed Blockchain console, or you can look in Step 7 above where you added both member IDs to configtx.yaml, in the section `Organizations->Name`.
+You can find the member IDs for both Account A and Account B in the Managed Blockchain console, or you can look in Step 7 above where you added both member IDs to configtx.yaml, in the section `Organizations->Name`.

 ```
     docker exec -e "CORE_PEER_TLS_ENABLED=true" -e "CORE_PEER_TLS_ROOTCERT_FILE=/opt/home/managedblockchain-tls-chain.pem" \
         -e "CORE_PEER_ADDRESS=$PEER" -e "CORE_PEER_LOCALMSPID=$MSP" -e "CORE_PEER_MSPCONFIGPATH=$MSP_PATH" \
         cli peer chaincode upgrade -o $ORDERER -C $CHANNEL -n $CHAINCODENAME -v $CHAINCODEVERSION \
-    -c '{"Args":["init","a","100","b","200"]}' --cafile $CAFILE --tls -P "OR('m-TEW3EJGTPBBW7BMGXYOIXV5364.member','m-TRD4XPJBOREM7BDMBV6WLG3NKM.member')"
+        -c '{"Args":["init","a","100","b","200"]}' --cafile $CAFILE --tls \
+        -P "OR('<Account A member ID>.member','<Account B member ID>.member')"
 ```

 You should see: